sillsdev/ptx2pdf/docs/documentation/figures.md

 scales an image after its size has been established via the `size` attribute.
 A value of `1.0` implies no size change.

-### x-xetex Attribute
+### x-xetex Attribute - Rotation control

-To allow further transforming of images when inserting into the publication, ptxprint and the ptx macros support an optional extra column in a USFM2 `\fig` element, which corresponds to the `x-xetex` USFM3 attribute.
-It consists of a space separated list of image specifications:
+To allow further transforming of images when inserting into the publication, ptxprint and the ptx macros support an optional 7th column in a USFM2 `\fig` element, which corresponds to the `x-xetex` USFM3 attribute.
+It consists of a space separated list of items.
+If the item is of the form key=value, it is interpreted, otherwise it is passed on to the ```\XeTeXpicFile``` or ```\XeTeXpdfFile```

 - `rotated` _degrees_ Rotates the image anticlockwise the given number of degrees.
+- `rotate=edge` Rotates the image so the top is at the outside  edge of the page.
+- `rotate=binding` Rotates the image so the top is at the binding edge.
+- `rotate=odd=_degrees_` Rotates the image anticlockwise by the given number of degrees on odd pages.
+- `rotate=even=_degrees_` Rotates the image anticlockwise by the given number of degrees on even pages.

 For example, in the piclist entry from the previous section, the image is rotated anticlockwise by 3 degrees.

-There is no mechanism to rotate the caption with the picture.
+As yet, there is no mechanism to rotate the caption with the picture.

 ### media Attribute